 - 1. Tennis shoes for indoor physical education and athletics should be kept separate from those worn to and from school.
 All tennis shoes should be non-marking. - 2.
 Students should have a pair of boots when there is snow on the ground.
 If they do not wear boots, they should have a second pair of shoes to wear in the classrooms after being outside.
-These may be the same shoes as they will be wearing in the gym for physical education class.
+These may be the same shoes as they will be wearing in the gym for physical education class. - 3.
+If a student is dressed inappropriately for the weather, they will not be allowed outside for recess.
+Instead, they will stay by the office or in a classroom with adult supervision.

-The following examples are offered for Christian students who need assistance realizing that their bodies are the temples of the Holy Spirit and as such strive to keep themselves neat, clean, well groomed and modestly dressed.
+The following examples are offered for students who need assistance realizing that their bodies are the temples of the Holy Spirit and as such strive to keep themselves neat, clean, well-groomed and modestly dressed.
 In a school setting, the items listed below tend to detract from this image and are to be avoided.
 If you question the appropriateness of the dress, it is probably something that should not be worn to school.

-- 1. Hats, bandanas, sunglasses, etc worn in the classroom. - 2.
-Sag, slouch, or baggy pants or shorts which cause underwear to show. - 3.
+- 1. Hats, bandanas, sunglasses, etc. worn in the classroom. - 2.
+Clothing where undergarments are exposed. - 3.
 Spaghetti strap dresses or tops without a shirt covering. - 4.
 T-Shirts with the sleeves cut out so that bare skin shows on the side - 5.
-Any shirt which allows a bare midriff (the skin of the stomach, hips, or back) to show. - 6.
+Any clothing which allows a bare midriff (the skin of the stomach, hips, or back) to show. - 6.
 Any clothing or jewelry with questionable slogans or pictures promoting music groups, alcohol, drugs, tobacco products, satanic symbols, or anything related that is suggestive or offensive. - 7.
-Lounge wear, pajama bottoms, or slippers. - 8.
-Clothing where undergarments are exposed.
+Lounge wear, pajama bottoms, or slippers.

-If, in the opinion of the teacher, inappropriate clothing/shoes are worn, the child is to be warned about it and his/her parents/guardians will be informed that day.
-The second time inappropriate clothing/shoes are worn, the parents will be expected to pick up the child to change clothes or to stay home the remainder of the day.
+If, in the opinion of the teacher, inappropriate clothing/shoes are worn, the child is given a warning and his/her parents/guardians will be informed that day.
+The second time inappropriate clothing/shoes are worn, the parents will be expected to bring a change of clothes to school.
 Continued infractions will result in further discipline including possible detention, suspension and/or expulsion.